Cal-ITP: California Integrated Travel Project

 • Executive Orders N-19-19 and N-79-20, which call for more equitable access to and easier use of public transportation to fight climate change.

 How Cal-ITP Benefits works: A user visits the Cal-ITP Benefits web app, either directly or linked from a transit agency.
 They then verify their identity via Login.gov, and the Cal-ITP Benefits web app links the customer’s fare discount benefit to the contactless Visa or Mastercard debit or credit card of the user’s choosing.
-See this process in action in this GIF.
+See this process in action in this walkthrough video on the Cal-ITP YouTube channel.

 The payment processing and discount groups are handled by Littlepay, a U.K.- and Australia-based provider of payment infrastructure for transit and mobility.
 The Benefits web app was designed and developed for Cal-ITP by Compiler, a Los Angeles–based software consultancy.